catseye/Robin/README.markdown

 * Document the `arith` module.

 * Document the alist functions in the `list` module.

-* Document the "why" behind some of the design decisions.
-Particularly, why S-expression based syntax, why import can only be done at the top level, tension between "trivially serializable" S-expressions (esp. when potentially shared between nodes, if messages and processes ever get that far) and abstraction/modularity, etc.

 * Document the literate Haskell implementation better -- right now it's pretty scant.